michaelecollins/pkm/reference/Angular.md

 An angular application is primarily built by building components and services.

-  1. **Components**: Define the UI.
+  1. **Components**: Define the UI and contain HTML and TypeScript.
-     1. Contain HTML and TS
   2. **Services**: Contain business logic

-Within an angular application, there is always a top-level Root component.
-The application can be routed to another component based on a url and that may subsequently be made from various sub components.
+Within an Angular application, there is always a top-level root component.
+The application can be routed to other components based on URLs, and those components can be composed of various sub-components.

 #### Angular Modules

-A way to group components and services so that they can be loaded independently from each other.
+Angular modules group components and services, allowing them to be loaded independently.

 Components must be declared within a module before they can be used.

 ### Angular & Typescript

-Angular uses Typescript by default.
+Angular uses TypeScript by default.

 ## Angular Templates

 ### Angular Interpolation

-THe process of adding expressions into HTML which is then interpreted and rendered the result into the HTML by Angular.
+The process of embedding expressions in HTML, which Angular interprets and renders.

+#### Using interpolation

-Using interpolation:
+The following interpolation:

 ```html
 <h1>2 + 2 = {{2 + 2}}</h1>